In

 The Last Fix, Dahl creates a psychological thriller full of

 secrets and half-told stories.
-The plot is complex, and despite the
+The plot is complex, and even though it takes too long to really get into the story, it is engaging.

 Although